msrenan/prey/crates/prey/README.md

   - Buffer Pool Structure and functionality
     - Creation and buffers sectorization
   - Buffer Structure and functionality
-    - Reading, Writing and Editing data functions.
+    - Reading, Writing and Editing data functions
+- ### Network Module
+  - Connection structure and functionality
+    - Open a connection (Stream or RawSocket)
+    - Send and receive information

+- ### Packet Module
+  - Packet structure
+    - Packet parsing and mapping
+    - Checksum math

 Created by **Renan Machado Santos**.
 Built for performance.